hleclerc/Hpipe/README.md

 }
 ```

-For more conventional buffer styles (actually not enabling interruption in the data), one can use the option `-s BEG_END` which generates a function with the following signature:
+For more conventional buffer styles (e.g. if data is given as a whole), one can use the option `-s BEG_END` which generates a function with the following signature:

 ```C++
 unsigned parse( HpipeData* sipe_data, const unsigned char* data, const unsigned char* end_m1 );